JayshreeMishra/CustomEmail_A_Personalized_Email_Sender/README.md

        - Python LanguageTool (grammar checking)

 ## **🚀 Future Plans & Improvements**
-This project is under continuous development, with plans to introduce even more advanced features.
+This project is under continuous development, with plans to introduce more features.
 If you have suggestions or feedback on areas that could be improved, feel free to share your thoughts!